Agentic Episodic Control

-Otherwise, the agent continues with standard exploration.
-The agent receives the current state $s_t$ and the up‑to‑date World‑Graph working memory $G_t$ and chooses its next action by reasoning over these two sources.
-In practice, the policy $\pi_{\text{WG}}(a|s_t,G_t)$ is implemented by a lightweight decision LLM that attends to entities and relations in $G_t$, thereby encouraging structured exploration without the overhead of long‑term recall.
+\textbf{Exploration.} If the state is not critical, the agent proceeds with exploration.
+Given the current state \(s_t\) and the up‑to‑date World-Graph working memory \(\mathcal{G}_t\), it chooses the next action by reasoning over these two sources of information.
+In practice, this step is implemented by a decision LLM that takes \((s_t, \mathcal{G}_t)\) as input and outputs an action.